Overview (81/100)

 - Very lightweight.

-- Comfortable and breathable with light and medium loads.
+- Comfortable with light and medium loads.

 - Lots of useful and unique storage features.